Trueheart777/full-stack-app-with-solidity-ethers-hardhat-and-the-graph/README.md

 This codebase goes along with the tutorial [The Complete Guide to Full Stack Ethereum Development](https://dev.to/dabit3/the-complete-guide-to-full-stack-ethereum-development-3j13)

-The video course for this codebase is located [here](https://www.youtube.com/watch?v=a0osIaAOFSE)
+The video course for this codebase is located [here](https://www.youtube.com/watch?v=a0osIaAOFSE) If you find a good way for blockchain develop beginner, you can set the star for us.
 ### Open in Gitpod

 To deploy this project to Gitpod, click this button: